apache/iceberg/docs/delta-lake-migration.md

 For delta lake table contains `TimestampType` columns, please make sure to set table property `read.parquet.vectorization.enabled` to `false` since the vectorized reader doesn't support `INT96` yet.
 Such support is under development in the [PR#6962](https://github.com/apache/iceberg/pull/6962)

-## API
+### API
 The `iceberg-delta-lake` module provides an interface named `DeltaLakeToIcebergMigrationActionsProvider`, which contains actions that helps converting from Delta Lake to Iceberg.
 The supported actions are:
 * `snapshotDeltaLakeTable`: snapshot an existing Delta Lake table to an Iceberg table

-## Default Implementation
+### Default Implementation
 The `iceberg-delta-lake` module also provides a default implementation of the interface which can be accessed by
 ```java
 DeltaLakeToIcebergMigrationActionsProvider defaultActions = DeltaLakeToIcebergMigrationActionsProvider.defaultActions()
 ```

-### `snapshotDeltaLakeTable`
+## Snapshot Delta Lake Table to Iceberg
-The action reads the Delta Lake table's most recent snapshot and converts it to a new Iceberg table with the same schema and partitioning in one iceberg transaction.
+The action `snapshotDeltaLakeTable` reads the Delta Lake table's most recent snapshot and converts it to a new Iceberg table with the same schema and partitioning in one iceberg transaction.
 The original Delta Lake table remains unchanged.

 The newly created table can be changed or written to without affecting the source table, but the snapshot uses the original table's data files.